CTaylor01/AdmonitoGeneralisProject/README.md

 [^3]: L. Schøsler, "Scribal Variations: When are they Genealogically Relevant-and when are they to be considered as instances of 'mouvance'?" in _Studies in Stemmatology 2_, eds.
 Pieter van Reenen, August den Hollander and Margot van Mulken (Philadelphia: J. Benjamins, 2004): 207.
 [^4]: D. Appolon & C. Bélisle, "The Digital Fate of the Critical Apparatus" in _Digital Critical Editions: Topics in the Digital Humanities_, eds.
 Daniel Apollon, Claire Bélisle, and Philippe Régnier (Champaign, IL: University of Illinois Press, 2014), 106.
 # Historical Context
+The first question that comes to mind when considering the amount of manuscript witnesses, especially for an early medieval source, is why were there so many to begin with?
+While an obivous answer would be that it was a series of _capitula_ issued by Charlemagne and therefore people across the empire copied it down, yet this is a very baseline or foundational answer, with the reality being much more complex.
+To answer the question we must first establish what the _Admonito_ is and the context for its creation and then we can explore the reason why so many manuscripts exist for this text.

+The _Admonito Generalis_ is
+Why was reform necessary?
+The reason the _Admonito_ has so many extant witnesses relates directly back to the necessity of reform and the nature of the work.
+Once Charlemagne issued the _Admonito_, it became necessary for the _missi dominici_ or royal agents tasked with overseeing laws and practices in every region of the empire to have a copy of the _Admonito_ so they knew exactly what the eventual emperor desired.[^5]
+[^5]: placeholder
 # Scholarly Tradition

 # Bibliography